-- 8.1 After relevant representations have been received, the Authority will only attach conditions to premises licences and club premises certificates which it considers appropriate for the promotion of the licensing objectives.
+- 9.1 After relevant representations have been received, the Authority will only attach conditions to Premises Licences and Club Premises Certificates which it considers appropriate for the promotion of the licensing objectives.
 This Policy refers to pools of standard conditions that can be used when considering Applications.
-The Authority will take note of these conditions but will only attach conditions to licences and certificates that are appropriate, proportionate and tailored to the individual circumstances of the premises and events concerned.
-The pool of model conditions that the Authority may use (whether in the form set out, or as adapted to particular premises) are attached at Appendix 3.
-The conditions are included in the Policy so that Applicants may have regard to them with completing their operating schedule. - 8.2 An Applicant may volunteer a prohibition or restriction in the operating schedule which accompanies their Application to grant a premises licence or club premises certificate, because their own risk assessment has determined such prohibition or restriction to be appropriate.
-Such volunteered prohibitions or restrictions will become conditions attached to the licence or certificate and will be enforceable as such. - 8.3 In addition, the Authority will attach the appropriate mandatory condition(s) under the Act to the premises licence or club premises certificate. - 8.4 The Authority will ensure that conditions, so far as possible, reflect local crime prevention strategies.
+The Authority will take note of these conditions but will only attach conditions to licences and certificates that are appropriate and proportionate for the promotion of the licensing objectives and tailored to the individual circumstances of the premises and events concerned.
+The pool of model conditions that the Authority may use (whether in the form set out, or as adapted to particular premises) are attached at Appendix 4.
+The conditions are included in the Policy so that Applicants may have regard to them when completing their operating schedule. - 9.2 An Applicant may volunteer a prohibition or restriction in the operating schedule which accompanies their application to grant a Premises Licence or Club Premises Certificate, because their own risk assessment has determined such prohibition or restriction to be appropriate.
+Such volunteered prohibitions or restrictions will become conditions attached to the licence or certificate and will be enforceable as such. - 9.3 In addition, the Authority will attach the appropriate mandatory condition(s) under the Act to the Premises Licence or Club Premises Certificate. - 9.4 The Authority will ensure that conditions, so far as possible, reflect local crime prevention strategies.